(For link to Audio & Video files on SermonAudio, click here – Counting the Cost of Discipleship)

-(If you would like to download the PowerPoint presentation for this sermon, Click Here – 146 Counting the Costs)
+(To download the PowerPoint presentation for this sermon, Click Here – 146 Counting the Costs)

 Pastor Scott L. Harris